orbitalchicken/Roadmap/Fixed.md

 mintbackup:
   - restore packages with buggy names -> error, instead of ignoring buggy names
   - restore a package list, Uncheck some packages, Apply.
 Expected : only selected packages are installed.
 Observed : all packages are installed, including unchecked ones

+login screen:
+  - text cursor doesn't appear
+  - doesn't notify that caps lock is active

+mime:
+  - Error in file "/usr/share/applications/org.gnome.font-viewer.desktop": "font/ttf" is an invalid MIME type ("font" is an unregistered media type)
+  - Error in file "/usr/share/applications/org.gnome.font-viewer.desktop": "font/otf" is an invalid MIME type ("font" is an unregistered media type

 Cinnamon Edition
 ----------------